garrandall/popular-music-data/tracks/la-la-la-lmfao.md

 I'm gonna rock your body all night
 She makes me wanna sing

 La, la la la

 Oh, I can't get you out my mind
 Everything you do is feelin' right
 Remember that way you caught my eye?
 I remember that way you was walkin' by
-Ooh girl, watch out now
+Oh girl, watch out now
 You looked at me, turned around and smiled
 Gave me eyes, my heart went wild
 Hypnotized, this love starts now